12 Hidden PPC Features You Should Know About

-Other hidden features are settings that are unknown because they are difficult to find and can impact account performance by simply turning a “button” on or off.

-Even if you implement one or two of these hidden gems, you are sure to have something to talk about on Zoom this week.
+Some features are “opt-outs” that are valuable for optimizations and campaign efficiency.

+These ad platforms are complicated and always evolving so the average user may not be aware of some lesser-known opportunities.

-Let’s solve some PPC mysteries by exposing 12 hidden features you need to know about in Google Ads, Microsoft Ads, and complementary products.
+Let’s explore 12 hidden features you can access today in Google Ads and Microsoft Ads.

+Maybe there is a feature or two you didn’t know about that can elevate your campaign game.

+This may provide a more engaging experience for users than using Google’s auto-generated video.

+Google should not show auto-generated video if you select your own video content, but you can also just opt out of that in the ad creation view by unchecking the box.

-1. Call Reports and Recording
+2. Call Reports And Recording

-If you are using call extensions or call-only ads, perhaps you never realized there is a ready-made report that outlines details about the calls received through Google Ads.
+If you are using call extensions or call-only ads in Google Ads, perhaps you never realized there are report features that outline details about the calls received through Google Ads.

 This report outlines call time, duration, and caller’s phone number (if available).
 There are also several metrics you can add to the report to help inform your optimizations and strategies for phone call engagement.